Xilinx/Embedded-Design-Tutorials/docs/Introduction/ZynqMPSoC-EDT/6-build-linux-sw-for-ps.md

    - Select **hello_linux**
    - Click hammer button to build the application

+### Prepare Linux Agent for Remote Connection

+Vitis IDE needs a channel to download the application to the running target.
+When the target runs Linux, it uses TCF Agent running on Linux.
+TCF Agent is added to the Linux rootfs from PetaLinux configuration by default.
+When Linux boots up, it launches TCF Agent automatically.
+Vitis IDE talks to TCF Agent on the board with Ethernet connection.

-4. Prepare for running the Linux application on ZCU102
+1. Prepare for running the Linux application on ZCU102

     Vitis can download the Linux application to the board which runs Linux through network.
 We need to make sure the network between the host machine and the board links well.